Horizon-Hosting/documentation/src/pages/legal/terms-and-conditions.md

 ## Copyright Policy

-We have strict guidelines regarding using copyrighted materials on our services, please refer to [our copyright policy](/legal/copyright-policy) to ensure that you comply with them, if you believe that somebody is using your materials without permission on our services, please review the appropriate section on reporting them to us.
+We have strict guidelines regarding using copyrighted materials on our services, please refer to [our copyright policy](/legal/copyright-policy) to ensure that you comply with them, if somebody is using materials you have copyright ownership over, or have permission from the copyright owner to create a copyright claim about, without your permission on our services or products, please review the appropriate section on reporting them to us.

 ---